Strong 1-boundedness, $L^2$-Betti numbers, algebraic soficity, and graph products: Introduction

 Theorem \ref{thm: algebraic soficity intro} is just a restatement of Theorem~\ref{thm: gp of as is as}, which is proved in Section~\ref{sec: gp of as}.
 As a consequence of Theorems \ref{thm: algebraic soficity intro} and \ref{thm:FKD positive intro}, we can replace ``finite dimensional" in Theorem \ref{thm: main theorem intro0} (\ref{item: finite-dimensional case}) with ``algebraically sofic," under a technical condition on traces (see Theorem \ref{thm: gp of as is s1b} for more details).

 Sofic groups themselves have seen numerous applications in recent years: their Bernoulli shift actions can be completely classified (by \cite{Bow, BowenOrn, SewardOrn}); they are known to satisfy the determinant conjecture \cite{ElekSzaboDeterminant}(a conjecture arising in the theory of $L^{2}$-invariants) and consequently their $L^{2}$-torsion is well-defined \cite{LuckBook}; they are known to admit a version of L\"{u}ck approximation \cite{ElekSzaboDeterminant}; they satisfy Gottschalk's surjunctivity conjecture \cite{GromovSurjun}; and they are known to satisfy Kaplansky's direct finiteness conjecture \cite{ElekSzaboDF}.
 In fact, any group for which one of these properties is known is also known to be sofic; it is a large open question whether or not every group is sofic.
 We refer the reader to \cite{LewisICM} for further applications of sofic groups, particularly to ergodic theory.
-We expect that our new notion of algebraic soficity will have many similar applications in the theory of von Neumann algebras.

-As alluded to above, the proof of Theorem \ref{thm: algebraic soficity intro} goes through random matrix methods.
-We remark that these techniques can be used to recover the fact that the graph products of sofic groups is sofic, first shown by \cite{graphproductofsoficissofic}; it is interesting to see the result arising from random matrix techniques.
-The construction of permutation models for graph independence over the diagonal is an interesting random matrix result in its own right.